 Within seconds she was at our table and looking at me.
 She smiled and asked me to dance.
 My goodness, what should I do?
 I was so shy and worried I would mess things up.
 I was not a good dancer, and that has not changed.
 Just ask my wife!

-I balked and said no. My folks did their best to encourage me to go and dance with Sheila.
+I balked and said no. My folks did their best to encourage me to go and dance with Sheryl.
 I stood my ground and froze.
 Looking back I can kick myself for not accepting Sheila’s offer.
 She must have recognized me from across the hall and had the courage to walk over and ask me to dance.
+How rude I was for not making the effort to dance with Sheryl.

-What a fool I was for resisting.
 The tragedy of it all was I really liked her.
-She was beautiful.
-Especially to a 9-year-old boy.
-Although many decades have passed I still think of that moment as one of the biggest missed opportunities of my life.
+She was very pretty.
+Although many decades have passed I still think of that moment with regret.

 St. Joseph’s College School